jhalak1509/jhalak1509/README.md

 <h1 {text-align: center;}> Hi there 👋, I'm Jhalak Surve </h1>

-A graduate student in Information Systems based in Boston, MA.
-Welcome to my GitHub profile!
+A graduate student in Information Systems based in Boston, MA.<br> Welcome to my GitHub profile!